shaunuk/picar/README.md

 </ul>

 ###Setup your PWM defaults
-I've included a node script file called pwm_test.
+I've included a node script file called pwm_test2.
 Tou run this you enter:
 <ul>
 <li>[node pwm_test2]</li>
 </ul>

 We are now going to integrate the pi int the RC car and check we can control the servos.
 You can either connect your Pi to your TV and a keyboard or setup vpn to do this.

-The pi-blaster node setPwm API requires a pin and demand parameter.
+The pi-blaster node setPwm() API requires a pin and demand parameter.
 For example setPwm(17,.5) would set ppin 17 to 50% PWM demand or 3.2/2 V.  First off make sure you are happy with how the API works and make sure you can set the output voltage on pins 17 and 18 using a meter.
 Once you are happy with this you can connect up your steering servo and work out the constants you Need to send to get it to steer left; right forwards and backwards.
 Make sure that when you go full left or